 Even without such sponsorship, it is as easy as checking your pocket change and recent letters to help your child start collecting.
 For instance, did you know pennies dated before 1982 are worth twice their face value because they are nearly solid copper?

 Many hobby shops have supplies for collecting stamps and coins, as well as books with information for beginners.
 Local libraries usually carry books on collecting, as well as the large coin reference books that list nearly every coin in the world and similar stamp reference books.

 Best of all, taking the time to visit a coin shop for an hour or more can result in an intense discussion about a shared interest.
-This provides unique bonding experience for typically timid kids with autism.
+This provides unique bonding experience for typically timid kids with Asperger’s.

 Parents and teachers can encourage stamp and coin collecting for children with autism as a way to cultivate their interests.
 For instance, a child with a passion for butterflies could collect stamps from around the world with images of butterflies.
 Many times, famous figures are represented on paper money.
 Particular historical periods are usually represented in commemorative stamps, coins, and paper money from many countries.
 Specific interests, such as bridges or trains, can also be found on stamps.

 Many psychologists and teachers now recommend encouraging a child with high-functioning autism to follow their passions.
 Coin and stamp collecting can offer exciting new outlets for their interests.

 With supervision, older children and teens can use the Internet for information or to buy and sell collectables.
 Even following the ups and downs of foreign currencies in the market can be fascinating.
 Once older children and teenagers enter the world of buying, selling and creating a serious collection, a whole new world opens up before them – that of investing.